fulldecent/cameralife/README.md

 5. Responsive

   Supports OpenSearch and RSS.
-Is built using JQuery/AJAX for browsers, a custom theme for iPhone, but gracefully degrades without Javascript for accessibility... or if you want to load it on a cell phone made in the 90's
+Is built using JQuery/AJAX for modernbrowsers, but gracefully degrades without Javascript for accessibility... or if you want to load it on a cell phone made in the 90's.

 6. Integrates well with your site